 Some friends need practical help when a loved one dies; others need a shoulder to cry on.
 Knowing how to help a grieving friend cope with death, loss, or major life problems is an important part of friendship.

-These tips will help when you need to support someone who is grieving a death, divorce, or any type of loss.
-Remember that you can’t make things better, but you can walk beside them as they cope.
-If they are scared of dying, you might share how to take the fear out of death with them.
+The following tips will help you offer someone the support he or she needs when grieving a death, divorce, or any type of loss.
+Remember that you can’t make things better, but you can walk beside your friend as they mourn.

 “When we honestly ask ourselves which person in our lives means the most us, we often find that it is those who, instead of giving much advice, solutions, or cures, have chosen rather to share our pain and touch our wounds with a gentle and tender hand,” said Henri Nouwen.
 “The friend who can be silent with us in a moment of despair or confusion, who can stay with us in an hour of grief and bereavement, who can tolerate not knowing, not curing, not healing and face with us the reality of our powerlessness, that is a friend who cares.”